mandolyte/uw-obsidian/vault/tn/RUT.md

 **and gather heads of grain left behind by the harvesters** or **and pick up heads of grain left behind by the harvesters**

 ## j59b
-rc://*/ta/man/translate/figs-idiom
 ### אֶמְצָא־חֵ֖ן בְּ⁠עֵינָ֑י⁠ו (1)
 The phrase **in whose eyes I will find favor** is an idiom which means “whoever will approve of me.”
 Ruth speaks of gaining someone’s favor as gaining permission or approval.
-Alternate translation: “who will be kind to me” (See: [[rc://*/ta/man/translate/figs-idiom]])
+Alternate translation: “who will be kind to me” (See: [[figs-idiom]])

 ## abc5
-rc://*/ta/man/translate/figs-metaphor
 ### בְּ⁠עֵינָ֑י⁠ו (1)
 The **eyes** are a metonym that represents seeing, and seeing is a metaphor for knowledge, notice, attention, or judgment.
-Alternate translation: “who will decide [to be kind to me]” (See: [[rc://*/ta/man/translate/figs-metaphor]])
+Alternate translation: “who will decide [to be kind to me]” (See: [[figs-metaphor]])

 ## ed93
 ### בִתִּֽ⁠י (1)